awilsongithub/adamHelloWorldFlow/README.md

 "FunctionName*"

 **"FunctionName" and all similar examples need to be what you named YOUR function.
 FuntionName in here is a placeholder.

+Write your function code inside the try{} block.